 Yet you’re afraid to tell people about it?

 There are people that need your voice.
 There are people that need your ministry.
 You are uniquely qualified to meet a certain type of need … in a very particular place … for a certain type of person … and God has chosen you to do it.

-There’s no need to apologize for it, especially when you see that your competitor (the Devil, not other churches) is kicking butt in this department.
+There’s no need to apologize for it, especially when you see that your competitor (the enemy, not other churches) is having his way.
 You need to market your ministry.